spoonium/jdotxt/README.md

-A complete hack based on Christian M. Schmid jdotxt.      https://github.com/chms/jdotxt
+A spoonb.net specific TODO editor, based on Christian M. Schmid jdotxt.  https://github.com/chms/jdotxt

-This is intended for a experimental feature for spoon.net and not intetended as a general todo editor.
+This is intended for a experimental feature for spoon.net and not intended as a general TODO editor.